-- 1. In the opinion of the Directors of Lovisa Holdings Limited ('the Company'): - (a) the consolidated financial statements and notes that are set out on pages 33 to 74 and the Remuneration report in the Directors' report, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 2 July 2023 and of its performance, for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - There are reasonable grounds to believe that the Company and the group entities identified in Note D6 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee between the Company and those Group entities pursuant to ASIC Corporations (Wholly owned Companies) Instrument 2016/785 - The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer for the financial year ended 2 July 2023. - 4.
-The Directors draw attention to the Basis of Accounting for the consolidated financial statements set out on page 37, which includes a statement of compliance with International Financial Reporting Standards.
+1. In the opinion of the Directors of Lovisa Holdings Limited ('the Company'):

+(a) the consolidated financial statements and notes that are set out on pages 28 to 72 and the Remuneration report in the Directors' report, are in accordance with the Corporations Act 2001, including:

+(i) giving a true and fair view of the Group's financial position as at 30 June 2024 and of its performance, for the financial year ended on that date; and

+(ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and

+(b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

+- There are reasonable grounds to believe that the Company and the group entities identified in Note D6 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee between the Company and those Group entities pursuant to ASIC Corporations (Wholly owned Companies) Instrument 2016/785 - 3.
+The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer for the financial year ended 30 June 2024. - 4.
+The Directors draw attention to the Basis of Accounting for the consolidated financial statements set out on page 33, which includes a statement of compliance with International Financial Reporting Standards. - 5.
+In the Directors' opinion, the consolidated entity disclosure statement required by section 295(3A) of the Corporations Act 2001 for the year ended 30 June 2024 is true and correct.